 The health unit coordinator is an entry-level health professional that helps maintain and support a healthcare facility.
 Their duties include setting up charts for hospital admittance, performing data entry, ordering lab tests and x-rays, transcribing physician orders and communicating them to nursing staff and other hospital departments, using computerized order entry systems, setting up and maintaining patient records, managing facility communications (either in person, electronically, or by phone), and keeping the unit in compliance with facility policy and confidentiality regulations.

-A phlebotomy technician’s primary responsibility is drawing blood and conducting other specimen collections.
-A phlebotomist must recognize any conditions that might alter collections, have a high regard for patient safety, and communicate with both the laboratory and the patient to ensure the best possible care.
+A phlebotomy technician’s responsibilities include drawing blood and conducting other specimen collections.
+Phlebotomy technicians also recognize conditions that might alter collections, have a high regard for patient safety, and communicate with the laboratory to ensure the best possible care.
 They must also understand lab test requirements and maintain specimen quality.
 Work settings include doctor’s offices, hospitals, research facilities, and industrial laboratories.

 Clinical lab assistants perform the basic functions of laboratory work under the supervision of other laboratory professionals.
 Tasks include processing specimens, simple testing, reporting results, and performing data entry in a laboratory setting.
 Work settings include doctor’s offices, hospitals, research facilities, and industrial laboratories.